pretix/pretix-docs/docs/guides/widget.md

  In order to set an internal identifier, edit or create a question, switch to the :btn:Advanced: tab and use the "Internal identifier" field.

  - `data-attendee-name` will pre-fill the last part of the name.
+   The exact behavior depends on your configuration under :navpath:Your event → :fa3-wrench: Settings → General:, on the :btn:Customer and attendee data: tab.
    For more control over the name that is pre-filled, use the following attributes.
    The best choice depends on your configuration of the naming scheme in the event settings.
     - `data-attendee-name-full-name`